 In 2002, the Commission adopted an environmental justice policy.
-Much has changed since then with respect to how state and local governments incorporate and consider environmental justice in policies and decisions.
 The Commission is updating its policy and is outreaching to environmental justice communities and to others to elicit input that will shape our revised policy.
-As part of our policy update, we have developed initial draft principles as a starting point.
+We have developed initial draft principles as a starting point.
 You are invited to comment on these draft principles.
 Please submit your comments or questions to email@example.com or Sheri Pemberton, Chief of the External Affairs Division.
-The draft principles are:
+The initial draft principles are:

 - Develop a plan for identifying when environmental justice communities may be adversely impacted by Commission decisions.

 - Assure meaningful community representation in the Commission's decision-making process, beginning at the earliest possible time.

 - Explore new ideas and seek guidance and information from local, state and federal entities who have environmental justice expertise, and identify effective strategies to integrate environmental justice concepts into the Commission’s decisions and to resolve environmental justice issues.
 Build on available resources and technology to develop an environmental justice action plan to aid the Commission in putting these principles into practice.

 - Stay apprised of the latest technology and tools to increase and maximize public participation and accessibility; explore opportunities to promote environmental justice, and forge relationships with traditionally marginalized communities and others that typically have not participated in the Commission's decision-making process.